yu-jiang/blog/findopsolutionsllc/content/about.md

 ### Industry

 I have 8+ years of experiences working in industry.
 I was the core developer of Simuink Control Design at [MathWorks](https://www.mathworks.com).
-I worked as a seniosr controls engineer and become a principal scientist at [ClearMotion](https://www.clearmotion.com).
+I worked as a senior controls engineer and become a principal scientist at [ClearMotion](https://www.clearmotion.com).
 I was the tech lead at [ISEE AI](https://www.isee.ai) where I started and grew the controls team.
 In addition, I have also worked on a good number of consulting projects related to controls in robotics and autonomous driving for my clients around the world.
 See [Projects](Projects) for a list of projects I worked on.

 ## Consulting Services